esa/pagmo2/doc/sphinx/docs/python/tutorials/constructing_pygmo_problems.rst

     >>> prob.get_fevals()
     0

-Lets conclude by checking how a fitness computation increases the counter:
+Lets check how a fitness computation increases the counter:

 .. doctest::